What are Clinical Rotations

 The duration of a clinical rotation for medical students may also depend on the hospital's speciality and strength.
 For example, a clinical rotation in emergency medicine at a large metropolitan hospital may be longer than a rotation at a smaller rural hospital.

-Here are some factors that may affect the duration of a clinical rotation:
+These are some of the things that can influence the length of a clinical rotation:

-- Student experience and learning goals: Students with more experience or pursuing a career in a particular speciality may be able to complete shorter rotations.
+Student experience and learning goals: More experienced students or those students with a career interest in a specific speciality may have the opportunity to do shorter rotations.

-Students should talk to their academic advisor or program director to learn more about the duration of clinical rotations at their medical school and the hospitals where they will be rotating.
+Students are advised to consult with his or her academic advisor or program director to obtain more information about the length of clinical rotations in their medical school and the hospitals that they will be rotating in.

 Cost of US Clinical Rotations